mflova/lazy-type-hint/README.md

 ```

 ### Depth of the type aliases

-In order to simplify the creation of type aliases, the user can use
+To simplify the creation of type aliases, use `min_height_to_define_type_alias`.
+Higher
-`min_height_to_define_type_alias`.
-The higher the number, the less type aliases will be
-created:
+numbers will result in fewer type aliases being created.

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies